-We have 2 basic types of long setups in the Weekly and Daily Alert newsletters: our classic swing trading or channeling stock setup as well as momentum trades.
-This page covers our swing trading setups within a long-term uptrend channel.
+We have 2 basic types of long setups in the Weekly and Daily Alerts: our classic swing trading or channeling stock setup as well as momentum trades.
+This page covers our classic swing trading setups within a long-term uptrend channel.

 One of the great aspects of our swing trading system is that its designed for those who work for a living.
 You do not need to jeopardize your day job to use our proven swing trading strategies in both up and down markets.

-You simply wait for a stock to reach our ideal technical entry point, place a market order or buy-stop order in the comfort of your home anytime after 4pm and then place a limit order for the target price after you enter the trade.
+You simply wait for a stock to reach our ideal technical entry point, place a market or buy/limit order in the comfort of your home anytime after 4pm and then place a limit order for the target price sometime the next day after entering the swing trade.

-We find great swing trading setups WITHOUT relying heavily on risky penny stocks.
-This greatly reduces downside risk.
+We find great swing trading setups WITHOUT relying heavily on risky stocks under $10.
+This tends to greatly reduce downside risk.

-About half the time, the stock has already broken its short-term downtrend when its featured in the Weekly or Daily Alert.
+Sometimes the stock has already broken its short-term downtrend when its featured in the Weekly or Daily Alert.
 Using our system, we would buy at the open the following trading day as stated in the alert or once it moves above a key resistance as stated in the alert.

 In the case where the downtrend has not been broken with a closing price, you would wait for this to occur (also stated in the alert underneath the chart in the alerts on the subscription site).

-Subscribers can simply click the chart within the newsletter to see when this occurs.
-When you click the chart, the latest chart comes up with the downtrend reistance line already drawn for you.
-You can see when the price closes above the downtrend with a quick glance each day.
+Subscribers can simply click the chart within the alert to see when this occurs.
+When you click the chart, the latest chart comes up with the downtrend resistance line already drawn for you.
+You can see when the price closes above the downtrend with just a quick glance each day.

 Here is a good example that illustrates when the target entry signal has been reached: